 Library Membership

 Any internal student of this faculty is eligible to be a library member.
 They can obtain the membership on production of their University Identity Card or the Student Record Book.
-All member students are entitled to receive three library tickets for borrowing books.
+All member students are entitled to borrow three books.